jgraichen/rails-assets-manifest/README.md

 }
 ```

 This gem does not add new helper methods but extends the existing helpers.
-SRI is automatically added if available and within a secure context:
+SRI is automatically added if available and within a secure context.
+A `crossorigin="anonymous"` attribute is automatically added if non is present.

 ```slim
 html